SMGCommunity/Petari/README.md

 ## Build Instructions

-1. Obtain a copy of mwcceppc and mwldeppc from CodeWarrior 1.2.5 for Gamecube (I can supply this if you DM me shibboleet#1010).
+1. Obtain a copy of mwcceppc and mwldeppc from CodeWarrior 1.2.5 for Gamecube, as well as any version of RVL_SDK, and NW4R.
+(I can supply this if you DM me shibboleet#1010).
 You can run the installer and grab the two files out of the `PowerPC_EABI_Tools/Command_Line_Tools` folder where you installed it.
 Also obtain `powerpc-eabi-as` and `powerpc-eabi-objcopy`, which can be installed with [devkitPro](https://devkitpro.org/wiki/Getting_Started).
-These will go into the `tools` folder.
+These will go into the `tools` folder
+2. Add `CWFOLDER`, the path to the CodeWarrior 1.2.5 installation, to the system enviornment variables.
+Do the same for NW4R with the name `NW4RFOLDER`, and once more for RVL_SDK with the name `RVLFOLDER`.
-2. Run `build.py`.
+3. Run `build.py`.

 ## Contributions